 (a) At the time of any adjustment to the standard rate, each expense-related allowance will be increased by the relevant adjustment factor.
-The relevant adjustment factor for this purpose is the percentage movement in the applicable index figure most recently published by the Australian Bureau of Statistics since the allowance was last adjusted.
+The relevant adjustment factor for this purpose is the percentage movement in the applicable

 (b) The applicable index figure is the index figure published by the Australian Bureau of Statistics for the Eight Capitals Consumer Price Index (Cat No. 6401.0), as follows: